spine-generic/protocols/README.md

 # protocols

-Acquisition protocol for quantitative MRI of the spinal cord.
+Acquisition protocols for quantitative MRI of the spinal cord.
 For more information, please visit the [spine generic website](https://spine-generic.readthedocs.io/).

 The spine generic protocol is composed of the following sequences: